The dry summer heat.

 Wooden Window Blinds an excellent long term solution to beat the heat of summer and the cold of winter, but probably the most expensive, hence, out of the reach of most homeowners.
 The thermal, decorative and aesthetic properties of wood are well-known to even the most unscientific homeowner.
+This makes them great thermal blinds.
 No manufacturer or supplier need spend much time and money to sell window treatment solutions made of wood.
 It would be the first option for buyers with the budget.
 How about the rest of us who would love to use wood but find that it does not fit the budget?
 Faux Wood, of course.

 The material used in Faux Wood blinds, as the name suggests, is material that imitates wood.
 They are an alternative to real wood products.
 Faux wood is generally made of vinyl, vinyl compounds or a combination of vinyl.
 The market potential for 2 inch faux wood blinds is growing exponentially because manufacturers are providing products that exhibit or surpass many critical characteristics of real wood.

 Reputed manufacturers like Graber, Norman and Crown – to name a few – offer products with hardened slats that do not sag as earlier generation faux wood slats did.
 The hardening also ensures that the slats remain scratch proof, and free of warp, dent, split and crack under normal handling conditions.
 This development enhances the operational life of custom faux wood blinds.
 When slats are hard and rigid, fabricators are able to provide predictable control mechanisms whereby maximum insulation and minimum leakage is achieved.
-This makes faux wood products cheaper and an excellent solution for year round functionality.
+This makes faux wood products cheaper and an excellent solution for year-round functionality.

 The rigidity embedded in the slats make it easier to design reliable control devices to manipulate them with.
 Manufacturers study the products carefully and patent control mechanism.
 For example, Norman uses the Insta Lock technology to effortlessly lock the slats in almost any angle or position.
 This invention provides users relief from manipulating control cords to achieve the desired slat position even when blinds are located in inconvenient locations.